mnt-home/swiftchain/README.md

 There are some limitations which currently affect swiftchain:

-* swiftchain has only been tested on a Linux machine and may not work as expected on a different OS.
+* swiftchain has only been tested on a Linux machine and may not build or work as expected on a different OS.
 It doesn't, however, contain any platform-specific code.
 * Currently, swiftchain is probably not very scalable, as it is not really optimized.
 This hasn't been tested yet properly though and may thus turn out to not be a problem.
 * The API does not include methods for networking - these have to be implemented *ad-hoc*.
 This may change in a future version.